 Specific requirements are as follows:

-• Graduate School application for the Ed.D. in Nursing Education program
+• Complete the Graduate Application for the Ed.D. in Nursing Education program

 • Master's degree in nursing, with an overall GPA of at least 3.0, from a regionally-accredited institution